Tanba black matcha tea bowl by Shinsui Ichino

 The deep luster of the black glaze

-A neat design that embodies wabi
+A refined design that embodies wabi

 The skills and aesthetic sense of the second generation Ichino Shinsui